-Getting shoppers into physical stores has become more difficult over the past year due to the pandemic.
-And while industry data shows that foot traffic has somewhat recovered, there’s still plenty of room to improve.
+While industry data shows that foot traffic has somewhat recovered since the pandemic, there’s still plenty of room to improve.

 As such, it’s more important than ever to focus on in-store customer conversions.
 After all, attracting shoppers to your store is challenging enough as is it; the last thing you want is for customers to leave without buying anything.